 “When I started to live on my own, I knew with my personal history of a heart attack and ongoing medical conditions put me at risk.
-I would definitely need to have a safety measure in place if I experienced a fall or medical emergency – so I joined MePACS and it was a great decision from then on.”
+I would definitely need to have a safety measure in place if I experienced a fall or medical emergency – so I joined MePACS and it was a great decision from then on”, Said Ormond.

 “MePACS gives me peace of mind because I know I can rely on them to answer when I press the pendant for help.
 The response team are there 24/7, and they have my medical details on file so they’re aware of what emergency assistance I may require.”

-Due to his underlying medical conditions, Ormond says that it’s a matter of when, not if, he has a serious medical emergency and needs vital help as soon as possible.
+Due to his underlying medical conditions, Ormond says that it’s a matter of when, not if, he has a serious medical emergency and needs help as soon as possible.
 Now, Ormond and his family have peace of mind, knowing that in an emergency, MePACS is always available to respond swiftly and efficiently, especially when time is of the essence.

 “There was a time where I started getting chest pains and was having trouble breathing at home.
 So, I pressed the alarm around my neck and MePACS quickly called an ambulance to take me straight to hospital.
 It wasn’t a heart attack, but it turns out that I had pneumonia.”

 “When you get older and have respiratory problems, you start to worry more about your health at night.
-The fact that I’m encouraged to press my MePACS alarm every morning is very reassuring because if something goes wrong overnight and I don’t press it for whatever reason, they’ll make sure someone checks in on me.”
+The fact that I’m encouraged to press my MePACS alarm every morning is very reassuring because if something goes wrong overnight and I don’t press it for whatever reason, they’ll make sure someone checks in on me”, said Ormond.

 “I feel safe and supported to keep living independently with MePACS.”